PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 app.duration = 250;
 ```

-In `data.js`, replace (or comment out) the code that creates `chart.data` with a call to `interpolateDataFrames()`, as shown below.
+In `data.js`, replace (or comment out) the code that creates `chart.data` with a call to `interpolateDataFrames()`, as shown next.
 We will write it to compute and add the intermediate frames:

 ```js
 // chart.data = byYearArray.map(([year,dataMap]) => [year, rank(dataMap)]);